Flatcurvature/flatcurvature.github.io/src/content/posts/how-i-am-into-object-detection.md

 If you’re curious to go further, here are a few directions:

 - **Train YOLO on your own dataset**: Try annotating your own images and training a custom object detector.
-- **Explore newer YOLO versions**: YOLOv4, YOLOv5, and YOLOv8 have brought in new techniques like data augmentation, transfer learning, and real-time edge deployment.
-- **Switch to PyTorch or TensorFlow**: Modern YOLO variants are implemented in more flexible frameworks than Darknet.
 - **Dig into applications**: From autonomous systems to assistive devices, object detection is a key part of broader AI systems — and a skill that opens many doors.

-And as we’ve discussed in the epilogue, don't forget to reflect on the **social implications** of the tools you build.

 ## Reference